By a STAFF REPORTER

 The winner: Amelia Lim, for her story on the chaos at the panel discussion on sexual violence at Monash.

-Judges’ comments: Amelia’s story on the chaos that surrounded a panel discussion on sexual violence at Monash was a highly controversial one, causing tension on all sides – which is usually a sign that the reporter has it right.
-It was a clear winner when you voted for your favourite for the year.
+Judges’ comments: Amelia’s story was a highly controversial one, causing tension on all sides – which is usually a sign that the reporter has it right.
+It was a clear winner in the popular vote for favourite for the year.

 Best story covered in external media